 Following a child leaving our school we follow the appropriate transfer procedures and retention guidelines and information regarding children who have required statutory intervention at any point in their school career will automatically be shared with the receiving school.
 This is to ensure that all children are given the right support and intervention and information is shared strictly on a need to know basis.

-Safeguarding recording within Grangetown Primary School is held electronically through a secure management system of CPOMS and paper-based records are held.
-All staff have received training in the recording expectations and retention.
+Safeguarding recording within Grangetown Primary School is held electronically through a secure management system of CPOMS and all staff have received training in the recording expectations and retention.

 Attendance at Safeguarding Conferences